-On January 25, 2022, SGRP entered into a consulting agreement with Mr. James R. Brown, Sr., effective January 26, 2022, following his retirement as a director of SGRP on January 25, 2021, pursuant to which Mr. Brown will serve as a Board advisor to SGRP from time to time for a term of one (1) year (the "Brown Advisor Agreement").
-As compensation for his services, Mr. Brown is entitled to receive compensation at a rate of \$55,000 for the term of the Brown Advisor Agreement.
+On January 25, 2022, the Corporation entered into a consulting agreement with Mr. James R. Brown, Sr., effective January 26, 2022, following his retirement as a director of SGRP on January 25, 2022, pursuant to which Mr. Brown will serve as a Board advisor to SGRP from time to time for a term of one (1) year (the "Brown Advisor Agreement").
+As compensation for his services, Mr. Brown was entitled to receive compensation at a rate of \$55,000 for the term of the Brown Advisor Agreement.
 Payments will be made in equal quarterly installments and will be pro-rated for partial quarters.
-This transaction has been approved as a related party transaction by SGRP's Audit Committee.
+This agreement has expired.